pmean/build-website/text/07/DifferencesBetweenTests.md

 - Logistic regression
 output: html_document
 ---
-I received an email from India (isn\'t the Internet wonderful?) that asked me to comment on the differences between a Chi-square test, Fisher\'s Exact test, and logistic regression.
-Let\'s take each of these in sequence.
+I received an email from India (isn't the Internet wonderful?) that asked me to comment on the differences between a Chi-square test, Fisher's Exact test, and logistic regression.
+Let's take each of these in sequence.

 A Chi-square test can mean a variety of different things depending on